 Once your application is complete, you will receive an email confirming that it has been received.
 Follow and bookmark the link in this email to visit our Next Steps Page.
 There you will be given instructions about how to schedule your live audition.
 You cannot schedule an audition until your application has been received and your application fee has been paid (or waived).

-Music Composition applicants will submit portfolios through Decision Desk in lieu of an audition, but they must also sign up for an interview time.
+Music Composition applicants will submit portfolios online through Acceptd in lieu of an audition, but they must also sign up for an interview time.
+Please DO NOT mail your portfolio.
 If you cannot come to campus for your interview, you will be scheduled for a phone interview to take place on one of the Music Composition interview dates.

-Applicants to the Professional Diploma in Opera will be notified in December if they have been selected for live auditions in February.
+Applicants to the Professional Diploma in Opera will be notified in December if they have been selected for live auditions.

 Once your application is complete, you will receive an email confirming that it has been received.
 Follow and bookmark the link in this email to visit our Next Steps Page.
 There you will be given instructions about how to access the sites below.

-MUSIC applicants must create a profile on Decision Desk and submit supplemental materials through that site (and recorded auditions, if you are not auditioning live).
+MUSIC applicants must complete a profile on Acceptd and submit supplemental materials through that site (and recorded auditions, if you are not auditioning live).
 This is where you will pay your non-refundable performing arts application fee of $100.

-THEATRE applicants must complete an additional application through Acceptd and supplemental materials through that site.
+THEATRE applicants must complete a profile on Acceptd and supplemental materials through that site.
 This is where you will pay your non-refundable performing arts application fee of $100.

 Official transcripts from your high school and/or all colleges previously/currently attended.
 Digital transcripts are welcomed - have your school send them to Roosevelt University in Schaumburg, IL (address below) or emailed to email@example.com.
 Transfer applicants with more than 15 earned college credits are not required to submit high school transcripts.